yanze039/vortex/README.md

     --cached_generation
 ```

 The flag `--cached_generation` is optional, but recommended for faster generation.

-## Kernels